DusanMilko/SassResponsiveFontSize/README.md

 Responsive Font Size
 ==================

-Responsive Font Size using Sass, screen widths, automatic media queries
+Responsive Font Size Sass plugin using screen widths and automatic media querie generation

 ### Install

+Install Sass, required for this plugin

 Import the scss file into your main scss and add location of the file example: libs or partials